Saints, Peat agree on 5-year contract - WHIZ News

-NEW ORLEANS (AP) — Saints free agent left guard Andrus Peat has agreed to a five-year contract keeping him in New Orleans, general manager Mickey Loomis said Friday.
+NEW ORLEANS (AP) — Saints free agent left guard Andrus Peat has agreed to a five-year contract keeping him in New Orleans and virtually ensuring the club’s entire 2019 starting offensive line would remain intact for the coming season.

+Saints general manager Mickey Loomis announced the agreement Friday and disclosed the length of the deal.

 A person familiar with the contract said it is worth a total of $57.5 million — an average of $11.5 million per season.
 The person spoke to The Associated Press on condition of anonymity because financial terms have not been released.